 Massage or anti-inflammatory medication does not release pain from trigger points.

-Trigger points, sometimes called myofascial trigger pointsare are specific points, in various areas of the body, which when active, are very tender to touch and when pressed can make you jump.
+Trigger points, sometimes called myofascial trigger points are specific points, in various areas of the body, which are very tender to touch and when pressed can make you jump.
 This hyper-irritability of the muscle tissue can set off a pain response in other parts of the body, also called a referred pain.

 Pressure can activate these points, which I practice, or some physiotherapists use an acupuncture needle.
-By releasing these points, through specific repeated pressure, more permanent relief from pain can be achieved.
+By releasing these points, through activation, more permanent relief from pain can be achieved.

 Jaw or TMJ work: